Francisco-Ferreira-analyst/Eletric-Car-Sales/README.md

 ## ⚠️ Notes

 - The **data files** in this repository are quite large.
 To view them fully, please **download the files locally**.
+- The user raw data is divided in 2 files since the original file was too big to be uploaded to this platform.
 - To explore the full interactive Tableau dashboard, click here:
   👉 [**View Dashboard on Tableau Public**](https://public.tableau.com/app/profile/francisco.ferreira3093/viz/EletricVehiclePopulationCaseStudy2024/Dashboard1)